What is a 403 Forbidden Error

 Q: What is the difference between a 403 Forbidden Error and a 404 Not Found Error?

-A: A 403 Forbidden Error indicates that the server understands the request but refuses to authorize it, while a 404 Not Found Error indicates that the requested resource does not exist on the server.
+A: A 403 Forbidden Error indicates that the server understands the request but refuses to authorize it, while a 404 Not Found Error indicates that the requested resource cannot be found.

-Q: How can I prevent 403 Forbidden Errors from occurring?
+Q: How can I prevent a 403 Forbidden Error from occurring?

-A: To prevent 403 Forbidden Errors, ensure that you have the necessary permissions to access the requested resource and that the server is configured to allow access to the resource.
+A: To prevent a 403 Forbidden Error, ensure that you have the necessary permissions to access the requested resource, and verify that the server has not been configured to deny access to your IP address or user agent.

-Q: Can a 403 Forbidden Error be caused by a virus or malware?
+Q: Can a 403 Forbidden Error be resolved by restarting the browser?